-Sometimes, attending a wedding provides an excellent opportunity to explore a new area you’ve never been to before.
-For example, when attending a Jackson Hole wedding, you’re going to notice all of the fun things to do and all of the beautiful places to see.
-The adventure here is endless, from excellent restaurants to fun things to do while not at the wedding!
+Sometimes, attending a wedding provides a fun opportunity to explore a new area you’ve never been to before.
+When attending a Jackson Hole wedding, you’ll be amazed at everything that this charming little mountain town has to offer.
+The adventure here is endless, from amazing restaurants to fun things to do while not at the wedding!

 In addition, adults can enjoy wine, beer, cocktails, and ciders!

 Hours: Daily 5:30pm-9pm

 If the Jackson Hole wedding is in the winter, you’ll need to check out the National Elk Refuge.
 The Refuge is over 25,000 acres of elk winter grazing range.
 This is the only winter elk range that is still in use near Jackson Hole.
 100s of years ago, elk used to roam much of North America.
 Still, as lands settled, their numbers reduced, and they gradually migrated to the mountainous west.